Flag of Russia: 1918–1991: Civil War and Soviet Union (USSR)

 Contrary to the belief that the USSR state flag outranked the flag of the RSFSR, the actual use of the USSR flag was limited.
 The USSR flag in Russia flew only over two buildings, that of the Central Executive Committee of the Soviet Union and the Council of People's Commissars.
 That decision was adopted on 23 March 1925, also establishing that the flag of the RSFSR had to be raised constantly not only on the buildings of the Central Executive Committee and the Council of People's Commissars but also on the buildings of all local soviets, including village soviets and district soviets in cities.
 On holidays, the RSFSR flag had to be raised on many public buildings (such as schools, hospitals, and government offices).

 During the Second World War, the white-blue-red tricolour was used by German collaborators, most of whom were from groups targeted by the repressions of the Stalin era, including anti-communist Christians and the remnants of the Kulaks, who generally regarded the German invasion as a liberation of Russia from communism.
+The Russian Liberation Army under the leadership of Andrey Vlasov used the tricolour during a military flag.

 On 20 January 1947, the Presidium of the Supreme Soviet of the USSR found it necessary to amend the national flags of the allied republics so that the flags reflected the idea of a Soviet Union state as well as the unique national identities of the republics.
 On each of the flags was placed the emblem of the USSR, a sickle and a hammer with a red five-pointed star, with the inclusion of national ornaments and new colours.
 The new RSFSR flag was established in January 1954: a red rectangular panel with a light blue strip near the pole running the full width of the flag.
 In the upper left corner of the red canvas were depicted a golden sickle and a hammer and above them a red five-pointed star framed with a golden border.
 By the Law of the RSFSR of 2 June 1954, this flag was approved and the description of the flag was included in Article 149 of the Constitution of the RSFSR.